AVJdataminer/Landsat_in_python/README.md

 # Landsat_in_python
-Working with Landsat data in python
+This is a series of scripts developed while working with Landsat data in python for a volunteer project with the FSVC.